Arthur Murray Cha Cha Mambos

-Arthur Murray Cha Cha Mambos is an album released by Billy May in 1955 on Capitol LP record T578 and 45rpm EP sets EAP-578 and ECF-578.
+Arthur Murray Cha Cha Mambos is an album released by Billy May in 1955 on Capitol LP record T578 and 45 rpm EP sets EAP-578 and ECF-578.

 Background

 This album was one of a series of records released in conjunction by Capitol Records and Arthur Murray Studios featuring various dance rhythms performed by top orchestras and bands of the mid-1950s.
 It features songs commonly associated with Latin America, as well as a couple of pop standards and several Billy May original compositions.

 Reception

 In its review in 1955, Billboard Magazine gave the album a rating of 77, noting the recording was infused with warmth and humor.
 Although inherently marketed to dancers (included in the album was a coupon redeemable for two Arthur Murray studio lessons), the reviewer noted that it is a listenable collection for non-dancers as well.